-We offer mainly recreational road rides, starting in Edinburgh, with small off-road deviations from time-to-time.
-We head east and pick some of the scenic coastal views, north takes us over the Forth Road Bridge and into Fife, and going south or west allows us to pick up country roads through hills and farming areas surrounding Edinburgh.
+We offer mainly recreational road rides, starting in Edinburgh, with small off-road deviations from time to time.
+We head east and pick some of the scenic coastal views; north takes us over the Forth Road Bridge and into Fife, while going south or west allows us to pick up country roads through hills and farming areas surrounding Edinburgh.

 Our other activities and events

-There is also a tradition of having a mid-week trip away in another part of the country for a few days cycling and socialising - 2019 was based in Seahouses, 2022 will be Aberlour in the Highlands.
+There is also a tradition of having a mid-week trip away to another part of the country for a few days’ cycling and socialising – 2019 was based in Seahouses, 2022 will be Aberlour in the Highlands.

 Prior to that, we have enjoyed the delights of Deeside, Pitlochry, Galloway and the like.

-There is an active committee of eight, plus three rides’ organisers and 20 registered and active ride leaders for Sunday/Wednesday rides, plus seven active Tuesday evening leaders.
+There is an active committee of eight, plus three ride organisers and 20 registered and active ride leaders for Sunday/Wednesday rides, plus seven active Tuesday evening leaders.

 How we attract diverse new members to the group

 The group registration officer makes use of Cycling UK’s email to new members facility, which picks up a continuous trickle of new riders.
 Our cycle rides are advertised via the Cycling UK events listing and also appear on Cycling Edinburgh.

 People visiting the city who want a group to cycle with do get in touch, often via the above website – the most recent was in February 2022, a man called Dick from The Netherlands who was over to visit his son and grandson who live in the Edinburgh.
 He joined us for two rides and was very complimentary about the experience.
 We are also on Instagram.

 As well as its long history, we are very proud of the resilience of the group continuing to offer rides when legally possible in the last two years.
 We have also, for many years, had a series of regular weekly rides.